-Journal Article Reviews - From the list at the end of the syllabus, choose 4 journal articles to review (unless you choose to do the oral presentation (see below)).
+Journal Article Reviews - From the list at the end of the syllabus, choose 3 journal articles to review (unless you choose to do the oral presentation (see below)).
 Each review should be 750-1000 words in length, no more, no less.
 Each review will be worth 2% of your final grade.
 All reviews are due by 11:59 pm on the dates shown in the schedule below.
 You may however turn them in earlier if you choose.
 Reviews should be submitted via the appropriate link on Webcourses.
+Late assignments will incur a penalty of 10% for each late day.